 Helping students set up remotely

-Without being physically in the same room as your student, you will need to send clear instructions to learners and their parents so they can access their TTRS account and carry out modules independently.
+Without being physically in the same room as your student, you must send clear instructions to learners (and their parents) so they can access their TTRS account and carry out modules independently.
 You can copy and paste the following into an email and guide them through the process over a video messaging platform.

 Please visit the TTRS website and log in to your account using your username and password at www.ttrsonline.com